Pareto Optimization with Robust Evaluation for Noisy Subset Selection: Introduction

-where $f: 2^V \rightarrow \mathbb{R}$ is monotone submodular.
-Note that submodularity is an attractive property that encodes natural diminishing returns.
-This problem is general NP-hard and is prevalent in numerous applications, such as influence maximization~\cite{kempe2003maximizing}, sparse regression~\cite{miller2002subset, das2011submodular}, feature selection~\cite{hall1998practical, feng2019feature} and maximum coverage~\cite{feige1998threshold, hochbaum1998analysis}, etc.
+The subset selection problem is a fundamental challenge in combinatorial optimization, aiming to select a subset $S$ with limited size $k$ from a ground set $V$ to maximize an objective function $f$, i.e. $\mathop{\arg\max}_{S \subseteq V} f(S)$ \text{s.t.} $|S| \leq k,$ where $f: 2^V \rightarrow \mathbb{R}$ is monotone submodular.
+Since submodularity is an attractive property that encodes natural diminishing returns.
+This problem is generally NP-hard and is prevalent in numerous applications, like influence maximization~\cite{kempe2003maximizing, chen2009efficient}, sparse regression~\cite{miller2002subset, das2011submodular}, feature selection~\cite{hall1998practical, feng2019feature}, maximum coverage~\cite{feige1998threshold, hochbaum1998analysis}, human assisted learning~\cite{liu2023human}, peptide vaccine design~\cite{liu2024peptide} and migrant resettlement~\cite{liu2024migrant} etc.

 It is known that the classical greedy algorithm, which iteratively chooses an item with the largest marginal gain on $f$, can achieve an optimal polynomial-time approximation guarantee of $1-1/e$~\cite{nemhauser1978best}.
 However, the performance of the greedy algorithm may be limited by its greedy nature.
-A Pareto Optimization approach for Subset Selection, namely POSS~\cite{qian2015subset}, reformulates the subset selection problem as a bi-objective optimization problem.
+A Pareto Optimization approach for Subset Selection, namely POSS~\cite{qian2015subset, qian2020subset}, reformulates the subset selection problem as a bi-objective optimization problem.
 POSS maximizes the objective $f$ and minimizes the subset size simultaneously, employing multi-objective evolutionary algorithms to solve it.
 POSS also achieves the optimal approximation guarantee of $1-1/e$ and has demonstrated superior performance on real-world tasks.
+While research on POSS and its various variants has been well-established~\cite{qian2021multiobjective, qian2023multi, qian2022result, qian2017subsetcost, qian2019maximizing, qian2018multiset, qian2017optimizing, liu2023result, gu2023subset, qian2023can, liu2024biased, roostapour2022pareto, yan2024sliding, bian2022robust, neumann2024sliding, qian2018distributed, bian2021fast, qian2017constrained, qian2018sequence, yan2024sampling, neumann2020optimising, do2020maximizing, neumann2023fast, neumann2023benchmarking}, it typically relies on the assumption that the objective function can be evaluated accurately.